rdbhost/Rdb.Js/README.md

 ### Dependencies ###
 This module requires jQuery.
 Version 1.4 or greater is recommended.
+Use with Internet Explorer 7 requires json2.js also.

 ### Overview ###
 The module includes a class, *SQLEngine*, that encapsulates the interactions with the server, and a